Posted on Thursday, August 1st, 2019

 Second of all, it's a direct flight.
 Out of Denver.
 The biggest hub in Denver is United Airlines.
 If there was any hope at all that there was a direct flight to "Zimbabwe" from there, it would be on United.
 Except United doesn't service "Zimbabwe," even via a United-coded partner flight.
 This means that it's a multi-leg, multi-airline trip and could never appear on a single ticket.
 You would have at least two stops, minimum, even on a major carrier.
 You might even have three stops given the destination.

 Thirdly, this is an "open" ticket.
 That's a rare, but entirely valid, type of airline ticket.
 FOR THE 1980's!
 The most common ticket today is a roundtrip ticket where the departure and return dates are fixed.
 Less common is an "open-ended" ticket where the departure date is set, but the return is arranged later.
 But a full-open ticket?
 I don't even know how that's possible on a flight now that airlines try to fill every available seat on every flight to maximize profit.
 Let alone a multi-leg international flight.
 The cost of such a ticket (IN FIRST CLASS, NEVERTHELESS!) is huge to begin with and, like all destinations, fluctuates based on season.
 Such an "open" ticket would have to be charged at the highest possible cost to cover any conceivable date.
-How can a minor story reporter even afford something like this?
+The woman won the ticket for writing the best essay for her company travel magazine.
+But how many travel magazines could afford to expense such a ticket?
+Aren't magazines dying?

 Fourthly, what's shown in this stupid movie is a boarding pass.
 You can't get a fucking boarding pass until you've checked in for your flight.
 You REALLY can't get a boarding pass on an open ticket where you don't even have a date of travel yet.
 But it gets stupider...
 HOW THE FUCK CAN HE HAVE A SEAT ASSIGNMENT WHEN HE DOESN'T EVEN HAVE A DATE OF TRAVEL?
 What is the airline going to do?
 Keep seat 14A vacant from now until the end of time in case Cole Taylor wants to cash in his ticket that day?
 And since this trip is three flights minimum, all possible connecting flights have to keep that same seat open as well?
 What they should have shown was a ticket, not a boarding pass.
 Except even that's a stretch.
 Now-a-days you probably wouldn't even get that.
 The best she could hope for, assuming she could even buy an international "open ticket," would be a receipt.